tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

   () => new Promise((resolve) => setTimeout(() => resolve("Task3"))),
 ];

-execution(tasks, concurrency)
+execution(tasks, 2)
   .then((results) => console.log(results))
   .catch((error) => console.error(error));
 ```

-> Note we skip any promise rejection within async tasks for brevity, but you always have take care of rejections.
+> Note we skip any promise rejection within asynchronous tasks for brevity, but you always have take care of rejections.

 ### Limited parallel execution with async/await ###